 Reducing health inequalities and achieving health equity for Māori will depend on a better understanding of the science of implementation.

-We will develop communication strategies that improve the uptake and implementation of prevention and treatment programmes, with the aim of providing patient-centered, culturally effective care within culturally diverse health care settings.
+We will develop communication and engagement strategies that improve the uptake and implementation of prevention and treatment programmes, with the aim of providing patient-centred, culturally effective care and interventions within culturally diverse health care settings.

 As well as improving health, the research will lead to a greater understanding of how to harness community involvement, i.e. Activating Communities, so that interventions are more readily adopted.